JordanAndroidTraining/GoogleImageSearch/README.md

 The following **bonus** features are implemented:

-* [ ] Used the [StaggeredGridView](https://github.com/f-barth/AndroidStaggeredGrid) to display improve the grid of image results
+* [x] Used the [StaggeredGridView](https://github.com/f-barth/AndroidStaggeredGrid) to display improve the grid of image results
 * [ ] User can [zoom or pan images](https://github.com/MikeOrtiz/TouchImageView) displayed in full-screen detail view

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Implement view holder to improve performance.
+* [x] Use self-implement AsyncTask to handle async action rather than use libraries.

 ## Video Walkthrough